Amorano/Jovimetrix-examples/node/GRADIENT MAP/GRADIENT MAP.md

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

-Remaps an input image using a gradient lookup table (LUT) to allow precise control over color mapping by applying the gradient to the input image.
+Remaps an input image using a gradient lookup table (LUT).
 The gradient image will be translated into a single row lookup table.
-This node is useful for artistic effects, color grading, and mapping specific color ranges to achieve desired visual effects.

 ![GRADIENT MAP](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/GRADIENT%20MAP/GRADIENT%20MAP.png)